Does DNA Work for Weight Loss?

 The DNA diet isn't a diet in the traditional sense.
 Dieting has gotten a bad rap over the last year or so.
 It's not a bad thing, though.
 Dieting simply means watching what you're eating not trying to eat as little as possible.
 By watching what you're eating with diet plans, you'll have an easier time with weight management.
 This will benefit you in your overall wellness.
 When your body is strong and healthy, your mind will follow.

 Genetic testing tells you how well your body processes macronutrients - carbohydrates, fats, and proteins.
 If the test comes back showing you have a difficult time processing carbs, you'll know that you should follow a low-carb diet.
 Not eliminate them, but reduce the amount you consume.
-If the test results come back showing your body has a tough time utilizing fat efficiently, you know you don't need a diet high in fat (like the keto diet), a but a low-fat one instead.
+If the test results come back showing your body has a tough time utilizing fat efficiently, you know to avoid diets high in fat, such as the keto diet and the paleo diet, and instead focus on low-fat diets.

 A study presented at an American Heart Association event found that women whose diets matched their genetic test results lost two to three times more weight than those whose diets were supposedly incompatible with their genes.